Dental Bonding

 Using a shade reference, Dr. Walton will first choose a composite resin color that closely matches the color of your natural teeth.
 He will first roughen the tooth’s surface before applying a solvent to facilitate the bonding agent’s attachment to the tooth.

 Next, Dr. Walton will use composite resin to conceal discolorations or stains, repair cracks, or reshape your tooth.
 The bonding agent will then be hardened, and the composite resin will be fully bonded with the aid of a special light.
-Typically, tooth bonding takes between 30-60 minutes.
+Typically, tooth bonding takes between 30 and 60 minutes.
 However, depending on how complicated your tooth problem is, the length of the therapy may change.
+With almost two decades of experience serving Greenwood, Southport, and Beech Grove, Dr. Walton has the steady hand and eye for detail this quick, precise procedure requires.

 Who Can Benefit from Dental Bonding